SpaceX Falcon 9 rocket blasts off from Florida

 OG2 spacecraft are designed to last 10 years.

-ORBCOMM is paying a cut-rate $43 million for two Falcon 9 flights and $4 million for two satellite-deployers made by Moog Inc. ORBCOMM originally bought rides on SpaceX’s smaller Falcon 1 boosters, but those rockets were retired in 2009.
+ORBCOMM is paying a cut-rate $47 million for two Falcon 9 flights.
+The company originally bought rides on SpaceX’s smaller Falcon 1 boosters, but those rockets were retired in 2009.
 SpaceX moved ORBCOMM to the larger Falcon 9s, but kept the price the same.

 “That would be priced today at about $120 million,” Eisenberg said.